You hear people preaching stuff like this ALL THE TIME:

-- Then everyone is going to judge you as a loser who is weak and unable to handle the situation.
+- Then everyone is going to judge me as a "loser" who is weak and unable to handle the situation.

-- Then you’re going to be letting people down and causing them to suffer and you just don’t know if you can live with that guilt.
+- Then I'm going to be letting people down and causing them to suffer and I just don’t know if I can live with that guilt.

-- You could lose your safety net and make things very hard on yourself.
-This would make you feel very uncomfortable and scared so it’s probably just best try to be “smart” about it and not take the risk at all, or at least wait until the timing is better.
+- I could lose my safety net and make things very hard on myself.
+This would make me feel very uncomfortable and scared so it’s probably just best try to be “smart” about it and not take the risk at all, or at least wait until the timing is better.

 These fears are all very real (I’ve totally had them myself!) but the reality is that whatever it is you fear the most, there’s probably a good chance that it’s not actually going to happen.
 At least not in the way you think.

 I think most people in this world don’t realize how strong they actually are or how capable they are of pushing through their struggles.
 I think the thing people fear the most is simply the struggle.
 Most people don't want to get uncomfortable.
 Most people just want to play it safe.

 That being said, let’s take a deeper look at what fear actually is...

 “Fear is anticipation of the possibility that something unpleasant will occur.” - Dictionary.com